Skip to content Skip to site navigation

 Connect to the Stanford VPN using a Cardinal Key for Windows

-If you don't see Cisco AnyConnect Secure Mobility Client in the list of programs, navigate to Cisco > Cisco AnyConnect Secure Mobility Client.
+If you don't see Cisco Secure Client in the list of programs, navigate to Cisco > Cisco Secure Client.

 2. When prompted for a VPN, enter su-vpn.stanford.edu and then click Connect.

-3. You may be prompted to select a certificate for authentication.
-Click More choices, select the certificate that is issued by Stanford University MyDevices and click OK.
+3. If you are prompted to select a certificate for authentication, then please select Stanford University MyDevices Intermediate CA certificate and click OK.

 4. In the Group list, select either CardinalKey-VPN or CardinalKey-FullTraffic and then click OK.